Frequently Asked Questions

 Does CCA have a Uniform Policy, or a Dress Code?

 CCA has a Uniform Policy for grades K4-8 and a dress code for grades 9-12.
 It has been the firm belief of the CCA Board of Directors since the school’s first year of operation in 2000 that everything possible should be done to promote equality in the students regarding their clothing.
 We also understand that it can become monotonous for a student to wear the very same outfit every day.
 Because of this, we have adopted a Uniform Policy that includes three separate vendors.
 The Uniform Policy includes limited choices from the following suppliers: Land’s End, Dennis Uniform (girl’s clothing only), and walmart.com.
 These choices include khaki and navy pants, shorts, and skorts; red, white, and blue shirts; and Macbeth plaids (girl’s clothing only).
-It is mandatory that CCA students only wear clothing that is included in the approved Uniform Policy.
+Uniforms may be purchased from any vendor as long as they meet requirements listed in the student handbook.
+(See pages 11-14 for specific uniform details).
 Please see the Parents Tab and then the Uniform tab for further information.

 What is After School Care?